0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 ### Security

 This product was designed for public access, but we recomend you don't allow SSH conections from the public intenret.
-Expose only the OpenVPN ports, and allow SSH access from a special instance within your network.
+Expose only the OpenVPN ports, and allow SSH access from a special instance within your private network.

 ### Resilience

-Our OpenVPN Server has build in resilience to make sure that you don't loose all your users, or lose connectiving by a chaning IP.
+Our OpenVPN Server has build in resilience to make sure that you don't loose all your users, the VPN configuration, or lose connectiving by a chaning IP.
 For this to work you'll need to allocate an Elastic IP, and create a EFS Drive.
 And take note of the IDs that you'll get so you can use them in the EC2 UserData section.

 # 🗂 CloudFormation

 <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=zer0x4447-openvpn&templateURL=https://s3.amazonaws.com/0x4447-drive-cloudformation/openvpn-server.json">
 <img align="left" style="float: left; margin: 0 10px 0 0;" src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"></a> We provide a complementary CloudFormation file.
 Click the orange button to deploy the stack.
 If you want to check the CloudFormation yourself, follow this [link](https://github.com/0x4447/0x4447_product_paid_openvpn).

+Using our CF will allow you to deploy the stack with minimal work on your part.
+But if you'd like to do the deployment by hand, from this point on you'll find the manual how to do so.

+---

 # 📚  Manual